samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Ability Score Increase.*** Increase your Dexterity score by 1, to a maximum of 20.

 ***Ignore Loading.*** You ignore the [Loading](/sources/dnd/free-rules/equipment#Loading) property of the Hand Crossbow, Heavy Crossbow, and Light Crossbow (all called crossbows elsewhere in this feat).
-If you’re holding one of them, you can load a piece of ammunition into it even if you lack a free hand.
+If you're holding one of them, you can load a piece of ammunition into it even if you lack a free hand.

-***Firing in Melee.*** Being within 5 feet of an enemy doesn’t impose [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on your attack rolls with crossbows.
+***Firing in Melee.*** Being within 5 feet of an enemy doesn't impose [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on your attack rolls with crossbows.

-***Dual Wielding.*** When you make the extra attack of the [Light](/sources/dnd/free-rules/equipment#Light) property, you can add your ability modifier to the damage of the extra attack if that attack is with a crossbow that has the Light property and you aren’t already adding that modifier to the damage.
+***Dual Wielding.*** When you make the extra attack of the [Light](/sources/dnd/free-rules/equipment#Light) property, you can add your ability modifier to the damage of the extra attack if that attack is with a crossbow that has the Light property and you aren't already adding that modifier to the damage.

 ---